 VPNs, or Virtual Private Networks, have been around for quite some time.
 But in their legacy form, remote access VPNs are not the safest security solution in this post-COVID, work-from-anywhere, hybrid work environment we live in today.
 There are key differences between Zero Trust Network Access and traditional VPN that we highlight here, as well as explain how Banyan Security Platform’s Zero Trust Network Access (ZTNA) capabilities may be the perfect next-gen security and remote access solution for your organization.
+But how do you know more about VPN vs zero trust?

 Legacy VPNs Struggle to Meet Modern Enterprise Demands